A Few Words About A Few Words

 When I state purity, it's what is in the finished product [what matters]; for the sake of synergy, it's all 4N.

 By the way, that bottleneck principle also applies when using wire with special casting processes (OCC, etc.), as plugs are rarely made with those same materials.
-That said, a tip of the hat goes to Neotech, as they match the wire and plug material (UP-OCC), but they ask around $1000 for what they claim is a 9 AWG power cable; by comparison, 'The Point One' is 1/4 that price and contains over 4-times the conductive material (yeah, you read that right).
+That said, a tip of the hat goes to Neotech, as they match the wire and plug material (UP-OCC), but it lists for $1000 and they claim it is a 9 AWG power cable; for some perspective, 'The Point One' is around 1/4 that price and contains over 4-times the conductive material (yeah, you read that right).

 I'm not finished with this purity thing yet, so buckle up because here's another little tidbit of science, and it's a doozy.